SAINIAbhishek/nodejs_auth-api/README.md

 To test the routes and functionality of this API you can use tool like **POSTMAN**.

-### As for testing this backend API using Postman:
 - Install Postman if you haven't already.
 - Start the backend server, making sure it's running on the correct port.
 - (Need to be configured) <a href="" target="_blank">API Endpoints Documentation</a>